 The second wave of coronavirus seems to be very dangerous as it has badly hit the Indian economy.
-With the new cases rising every day, state governments immediately came into action and imposed strict restriction to curb the resurgence.
+With new cases rising every day, state governments immediately came into action and imposed strict restrictions to curb the resurgence.

 Although the curb is weaker than last year’s pandemic, it somehow has started to affect several business activities.

 Like last, the second wave of Covid 19 would heavily impact India’s Gross Domestic Product (GDP) growth in the coming months.

 If we talk about business activities and the economy then the Indian stock market is also not untouched by this.

 However, pessimism hasn’t come up with the equity trading market so far.
 If you look at the last two month’s data, you will get to know that the NIFTY50 gets down by only 7% from its all-time high of 15,431.75.

 Then what’s the reason behind the market afloat?